 The FortiClient and EMS versions do not affect the on-net, off-net, or online status.
+On-net/off-net status are affected by the DHCP onnet/offnet and On-Net Subnets settings in EMS.
+See the FortiClient EMS Administration Guide for details on these settings.

 The following table shows how various configurations determine the endpoint status when FortiClient Telemetry is connected to EMS: